 The Tivoli Palacio de Seteais is the epitome of elegance, boasting manicured grounds and suites that reflect a combination of 21st-century and 18th-century styles.
 Between the neoclassical architecture, fresco murals and antique furniture, you’ll find 30 opulent rooms – book one with a view of the mountains and valley.
 Enjoy a deep-tissue massage at the Anantara Spa, where they only use all-natural Biologique Recherche products.
 Start your day with a sumptuous breakfast in the main restaurant and finish it by sampling rare local wines in the Seteais Colares DOC room.

 The Quinta de São Tadeu is the first hotel on this list to include views of the Monserrate and Pena Palaces, two of Sintra’s most iconic landmarks.
-Travelers can choose between regular or deluxe suites in this 18th-century abode.
+Choose between regular or deluxe suites in this 18th-century farmhouse, painted a distinctive pink.
 Each room is embellished with classic furniture, and you can even book out the entire farmhouse to sleep 18.
 In the breakfast room, azulejo tiles add a traditional touch.
 Town is just a picturesque 35-minute walk away.